 Receipt of a planning application

 Once an application has been submitted and we have received the relevant validation information the application will be allocated to a case officer.
 The agent (or applicant if there is no agent) will receive an acknowledgement email from us with the case officer and decision expiry information.
+This will usually set out a request for you to provide current photographs of the site and the surroundings.
 The application type will decide how the application is processed and the time frame in which a decision is issued; usually 8 weeks for minor developments and 13 weeks for major developments.

 Consulting on a planning application

 After we validate a planning application it may be subject to a statutory 21 day consultation process, so that interested parties (such as neighbours or statutory consultees like Transport for London) can review a planning application for any risks or impact on the surrounding area.
-We will publicise the application as a letter notification to adjoining neighbours, a site notice, an advert in local papers, or a combination of these.
+We will publicise the application as a letter notification to adjoining neighbours, and where it is appropriate, a site notice, an advert in local papers, or a combination of these.